 You and your littles look forward to playing Dreidel every year.
 It’s a blast to watch the piles of gelt grow (or shrink!) with every shin, nun, hey and gimel—the shrieks of glee are an added bonus.
 But, even go-to holiday traditions can use a little shaking up, once in a while.
-This year you can get creative with a classic Hanukkah tradition by checking out these five ideas that’ll have you looking at spinning tops in a whole new light.
+For Hanukkah 2020 you can get creative with a classic Hanukkah tradition by checking out these six ideas that’ll have you looking at spinning tops in a whole new light.

 Be the first to stack up all your blocks and win!
 Up to six people can play Staccabees, a twist on the dreidel game that includes the fun of the spin but adds the excitement of stacking pieces higher and higher until it all comes crashing down.
 Each set includes 36 wood game pieces, one engraved wood dreidel and a canvas tote to keep it all together.
 Grab your own set here.
 Don’t feel like buying the game?
 DIY a version with Jenga pieces or building blocks and your own set of dreidels.

 3. Speed it up.

 If you’ve ever played Dreidel, then you’ll remember how long it can take for someone to be declared the champion.
 For a speedy take on the game, check out a revamped version created by Ben Blatt over at Slate.
 Speed Dreidel™ calls for players to spin their dreidels together (no more watching your bubbe spin while the kids squirm!), and then wiggles with the rules just a bit (like how much gelt you win or lose with each roll), to make the game more interesting for every player.
 Trying this version will ensure your latkes don’t get cold while you try to collect everyone else's stash of goodies.
 Grab the full instructions by clicking here.